ALSO SEE

 the Bible says "Without Holiness, No Man Shall See God!"
 (Hebrews 12:14) in view of which perhaps it would be wise to know exactly what it means by holiness.
 See Holiness

-A recent article in The New York Times reported the opening of the first Indian megatemple (the Hindu equivalent of the American megachurch) [1].
+An article in The New York Times published some time ago reported the opening of the first Indian megatemple (the Hindu equivalent of the American megachurch) [1].
 The enormous building is designed to attract and entertain the un-templed with a large-format movie screen, an indoor boat ride, and even a hall of animatronic characters.
 The temple's public relation's director proudly admits, "There is no doubt about it—we have taken the concept from Disneyland."

 We find ourselves in a culture that defines our relationships and actions primarily through a matrix of consumption.
 As the philosopher Baudrillard explains, "Consumption is a system of meaning."
 We assign value to ourselves and others based on the goods we purchase.
 One's identity is now constructed by the clothes you wear, the vehicle you drive, and the music on your iPod.